yesminmarie/desafio-gorestaurant/README.md

 </p>

 <h1 id="objective">:bulb: Objective</h1>
-</p>This application allows the creation, removal, update and listing dishes.
+</p>This application allows the user to create, remove and update the dishes.
 The project is connected with a fake API.</p>

 <h1 id="technologies">:rocket: Technologies</h1>